 Once as many different shapes as possible have been made assign a category of shapes to pairs of students, e.g. shapes with 3 straight sides.
 The pairs sort their shapes according to the way they look.
 The students then share with the rest of the class why they sorted their shapes as they did.

-Pairs who need help, could be encouraged to look at the length of sides in each shape:
+Pairs who need help, could be encouraged to look at the length of sides or the angles in each shape:

 Are any of the sides the same length?